StamatisDeli/memory-game.github.io/README.md

 ## Journal

+This is a journal regarding the development of the game.
+The numebered items are the steps I came up with.
-This is a journal regarding the development of the game I passed the current date I worked on a numbered task.
+I passed the current date I worked on a numbered task.

 15/03/2018 Starting Date